rickymagner/gradio-igv/README.md

 ## Recipes

 Be sure to check out the recipes directory for more full examples of how to use the library, along with some tools that might be useful, including:
-- `sv-breakend-visualizer.py`: A tool to visualize structural variant breakends in IGV with statistics on reads covering the edges.
+- [SV-Breakpoint-Visualizer](recipes/SV-Breakpoint-Visualizer/README.md): A tool to visualize structural variant breakpoints in IGV with statistics on reads covering the edges.